semibran/semibran/README.md

 On the side, I enjoy experimenting with new tech and homebrewing build tools, libraries, and frameworks to optimize efficiency and scalability in my own code.
 I'm also a hobbyist game developer and digital artist.

-- ⚡️ Languages: JavaScript, Python, C
+- ⚡️ Languages: JavaScript, Python, C, Java
 - 🛠 Building with: React, Vue, Mithril, Firebase
 - 👀 Interested in: Rust, C#, Dart, Swift